The best mattresses

 Consumer Reports recommends the Casper Mattress as the “best buy” and best overall memory foam mattress.
 In the review site’s tests, the mattress was excellent for petite side and back sleepers and very good for average and large individuals.
 After eight years of simulated use, the mattress only showed minor changes in performance.
 The only negative noted was the lack of grips, which could make moving the mattress difficult.

 Sleepopolis and Sleep Advisor also recommend the Casper Mattress.
-And, Wirecutter does as well but only if you are looking for a medium-firm foam mattress and “don’t mind possibly overpaying for it.”
+And Wirecutter does as well but only if you are looking for a medium-firm foam mattress and “don’t mind possibly overpaying for it.”

 Pros: Includes 100-day risk-free trial, has great edge support, has excellent motion transfer dampening, offers firm support, breathable open-cell foam top layer helps keep you cool